 • Girl Carnivore Chick Fest

 • Maple bourbon rub or your favorite BBQ chicken rub.
+We love Maple Bourbon from Derek Wolf or Chicken rub from GirlsCanGrill.
 Alternatively, smoked paprika, brown sugar, and a touch of chipotle chili powder make a great and easy blend with simple ingredients.

 THE REST: